-The dynamics of group polarization, and escalation of social conflict and violence – defined in terms of a distortion of an open discussion, or as a deviation from normally pluralistic and conscientious desicion making – are further described and explained within the Theory of Functional Fascism (TFF).
-Among other biopsychological mechanisms, the TFF proposes that the divide-and-conquer effect as well as the transnational phenomena of misantropic and corrupted policy or human actions violating human rights are initially caused due to biases in social perception and through dogmatically or ideologically indoctrinated logical thinking errors.
+The dynamics of group polarization, and escalation of social conflict and violence – defined in terms of a distortion of an open discussion, or as a deviation from normally pluralistic and conscientious decision making – are further described and explained within the Theory of Functional Fascism (TFF).
+Among other biopsychological mechanisms, the TFF proposes that the divide-and-conquer effect as well as the transnational phenomena of misanthropic and corrupted policy or human actions violating human rights are initially caused due to biases in social perception and through dogmatically or ideologically indoctrinated logical thinking errors.

-As one of the central assumptions, TFF proposes that interpersonal or intercultural violence has its origins in a merely unconscious, social perception error which is called the “fundamental“ or „ultimate attribution error”.
-This perception error refers to the asymmetrical tendency of people to explain unexpected events or undesirable behavior of others with (mostly unidimensional) internal, person-bound causes (such as a personality trait or group characteristics, i.e. “He has to be treated or acts that way, because he is „lazy“, a „Nazi“ or a Jew”), while in case of their own, socially undesirable behavior, persons rather attribute to external, contextual or situational circumstances (the terrorist threat, the pressure of debt, the economic/financial crisis).
+As one of the central assumptions, TFF proposes that interpersonal and inter-cultural violence has its origins in a merely unconscious, social perception error which is called the “fundamental“ or „ultimate attribution error”.
+This social perception error refers to the asymmetrical tendency of people to explain unexpected events or undesirable behavior of others with (mostly unidimensional) internal, person-bound causes (such as a personality trait or group characteristics, i.e. “He has to be treated or acts that way, because he is „lazy“, a „Nazi“ or a Jew”), while in case of their own, socially undesirable behavior, persons rather attribute to external, contextual or situational circumstances (the terrorist threat, the pressure of debt, the economic/financial crisis).

-This leads to social expressions of inappropriate, verbal object reductions, and generalizations or excessive black-and-white-thinking, increasing conflict and violation of human dignity/rights, i.e. a high reproduction rate of pejudices and lies, negative stereotypes, manslaughter arguments and biased accusations with increasing levels of corruption and psycho-social violence (i.e. discrimination and categorization = fflevel1 >> discrimination and stigmatization = fflevel2 >> discrimination and criminalization = flevel3 >> approval on exclusion of universal rights = fflevel4) till overt, and repeated physical or active violence and exclusion from human rights (fflevel5/666) occur at the highest level of Functional Fascism.
+This leads to social expressions of inappropriate, verbal object reductions, and generalizations or excessive black-and-white-thinking, increasing conflict and violation of human dignity/rights, i.e. a high reproduction rate of prejudices and lies, negative stereotypes, manslaughter arguments and biased accusations with increasing levels of mental corruption and psycho-social violence (i.e. discrimination and categorization = fflevel1 >> discrimination and stigmatization = fflevel2 >> discrimination and criminalization = flevel3 >> approval on exclusion of universal rights = fflevel4) till overt, and repeated physical or active violence and exclusion from human rights (fflevel5/666) occur at the highest level of Functional Fascism.